-Looking at Huntington's drafts as Pirates' GM
+MLB preview: Looking at Huntington's drafts as Pirates' GM

 2015

-First pick: SS Kevin Newman (19th overall) is a big-time threat with the bat, but some scouts wonder if he'll eventually move to second or third base.
+First pick: SS Kevin Newman (19th overall) is a big-time threat with the bat, but some scouts wonder if he eventually will move to second or third base.

 Others: 3B Ke'Bryan Hayes (first round, supplemental), SS Kevin Kramer (second)